RasaHQ/rasa/docs/connectors.rst

     For more information on the Twilio REST API, go to https://www.twilio.com/docs/iam/api

-.. _teams_connector:
+.. _botframework_connector:

-Microsoft Teams Setup
+Microsoft Bot Framework Setup
 --------------

 Directly using python
 ^^^^^^^^^^^^^^^^^^^^^

-A ``TeamsInput`` instance provides a flask blueprint for creating a webserver.
+A ``BotFrameworkInput`` instance provides a flask blueprint for creating a webserver.
 This lets you seperate the exact endpoints and implementation from your webserver creation logic.

-Code to create a Microsoft Teams-compatible webserver looks like this:
+Code to create a Microsoft Bot Framework-compatible webserver looks like this:

 .. code-block:: python
     :linenos:

     from rasa_core.channels import HttpInputChannel
-    from rasa_core.channels.teams import TeamsInput
+    from rasa_core.channels.botframework import BotFrameworkInput
     from rasa_core.agent import Agent
     from rasa_core.interpreter import RegexInterpreter

     # load your trained agent
     agent = Agent.load("dialogue", interpreter=RegexInterpreter())

-    input_channel = TeamsInput(
+    input_channel = BotFrameworkInput(
-      teams_id="YOUR_TEAMS_ID", # you get this from your Teams account teams_secret="YOUR_TEAMS_SECRET" # also from your Teams account )
+      bf_id="YOUR_BOT_FRAMEWORK_ID", # you get this from your Bot Framework account bf_secret="YOUR_BOT_FRAMEWORK_SECRET" # also from your Bot Framework account )

     agent.handle_channel(HttpInputChannel(5004, "/app", input_channel))